Pwntus/howistart.org/snaplets/heist/templates/posts/clojure/1/index.md

                  (take 8 (walk-chain prefix chain prefix)))))))))
 ```

-_Note:  You will have to restart your `lein test-refresh` after you implement the solution, since it will be stuck in a loop processing the endless result of the failing test :)_
+_Note:  The test will actually run forever since it is stuck in an endless loop.
+You will have to restart your test-refresh session after you implement the solution._

 Adjusting our _generator.clj_, we first need a helper function that will turn our result chain into a string with spaces, so that we can count the chars and make sure that they are under the limit.
 We will call it `chain->text`.